 Go on.
 Be honest.

-As a blogger, you have a love-hate relationship with social media.
+Since you first started your blog, you have a love-hate relationship with social media.

 You love the idea of your content going viral and bringing thousands of new readers to your blog.